madees/Noisette_ADMix-Player-DS100/README.md

 5. Press play in ADMix, dont forget to activate "send" in ADMix GUI OSC container !

 ## More to come
+This example shows also how to customize a standard OSC module with a script to parse OSC messages.
+The code should be easy to use as a starting point to build others "dictionnary" of OSC protocols...
+Remember Chataigne is also a realtime script debugger with its logger !

 For global support on how to use Chataigne and its modules, or this example project, please join us on Discord : https://discord.com/invite/ngnJ5z

 If you need any help, my contact on Discord is also "madees".
 Any feedback or ideas on improvements or features are welcome !